CAPTAINxNEMO/calc-wizard/README.md

 ## 🌐 Currency API Key Setup
 CalcWizard uses ExchangeRate-API for live currency conversion.
 To use this feature:

-1. Get your free API key from: https://www.exchangerate-api.com
+1. Get your free API key from [here](https://www.exchangerate-api.com).
 2. On first run, enter your key when prompted.
 3. The app attempts to save the key to your system environment for future use.
 If saving fails, the key must be entered each time.